anthonydinino/fbmarketplace-listener/README.md

-# FB Marketplace Scraper
+# FB Marketplace Listener

-Allows you to scrape the Facebook Marketplace.
+Periodically refreshes Facebook marketplace and notifies you when there's a new listing!

 ## Get Started